josxha/flutter-maplibre/README.md

 - [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) is used for web
 - [maplibre-native](https://github.com/maplibre/maplibre-native) (previously
-  named maplibre-gl) is used for android, iOS, windows, macOS and Linux
+  named maplibre-gl) is used for android and in the future for iOS, windows, macOS and Linux

 ### What is the difference to [maplibre_gl](https://pub.dev/packages/maplibre_gl)?